 1. It is a condition of booking that you must be a member of the Ski Club of Great Britain to book these holidays.
-Membership numbers of each person are required to be stated on the booking confirmation.
-If not shown for each person, you will be invoiced for the cost of membership at the current rate of subscription.
+Membership numbers must be provided when the booking is made, as they are required to be stated on the booking confirmation.
+If you are not a current member at the time of booking, you will be asked to join/renew before confirmation of booking.

 2. Please follow carefully all the booking details and subsequent instructions.
 We shall not be liable for your failure to do so.
-When you make a booking you must be at least 18 years of age at the time of booking.
-The member who makes the booking is responsible for ensuring that these Booking Conditions are drawn to the attention of every person on whose behalf he/she has made a booking and binds everyone.
+You must be at least 18 years of age at the time of booking.
+The member who makes the booking is responsible for ensuring that these Booking Conditions are drawn to the attention of every person on whose behalf he/she has made a booking.
 We will only deal with that member in all subsequent correspondence and dealings.
-When you make a booking you are confirming that you understand these Booking Conditions and have the authority to accept, and do accept, them on behalf of yourself and all members of your party.
+When you make a booking you are confirming that you understand these Booking Conditions and have the authority to accept, and do accept them on behalf of yourself and all members of your party.
 You are also responsible for making all payments due, ensuring the accuracy of all personal details and other information supplied in respect of yourself and your party, notifying us of any changes or cancellations and for receiving correspondence and keeping your party informed of any changes to your booking.

-4. The balance of the total cost of the holiday as shown on our invoice must be paid at least 10 weeks before departure or 12 weeks for North American holidays or 12 weeks for heliskiing holidays.
+4. The balance of the total cost of the holiday as shown on our confirmation invoice must be paid at least 10 weeks before departure.
 If the balance has not been paid by such a date we reserve the right to cancel the booking within seven days thereafter and to retain the deposit by way of our cancellation charge.
 Any dispute as to the amounts shown in the invoice must be taken up with us within 48 hours of receipt of the invoice.
 Thereafter the person who made the booking guarantees payment to us in accordance with these Booking Conditions of the total amount shown on the invoice.
 For cancellation procedures see Section 5 below.

 (b) If you are prevented from travelling you may be able to transfer your booking to someone else provided you give us reasonable notice (minimum 10 weeks prior to departure).
 This person must be able to satisfy all the conditions for the holiday and a change cannot normally be made later than 10 weeks prior to departure.
 They must accept the transfer and agree to be bound by the terms of this agreement.
 If the transfer can be made we will make an administration charge of £50 plus any reasonable additional costs caused by the transfer.
 You will remain responsible for ensuring that the holiday is paid for by the balance due date.